secretsciencelab/secretcampfire/README_developers.md

-## `secret campfire` handshake requirements
+## `secretcampfire` handshake requirements
-To participate and play in the secretcampfire network, your instance must implement the following endpoints:
+To participate and play in the `secretcampfire` network, your instance must implement the following endpoints:
   - `/feed`
     - feed JSON schema:
       ```